fabpicca/themassive_next/posts/fourth.md

 ---
-title: 'Dynamic Routing and Static Generation'
+title: 'The mysterious case of the cat'
 featuredImage: '/posts/images/fourth.jpeg'
 date: '2020-01-16T05:35:07.322Z'
 ---